wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

 ##### 133 False statements in documents

-*   (1) If any person wilfully makes, or orders or allows to be made, any false statement in any document to which this section applies, or by erasure, omission, or otherwise wilfully falsifies any such document, he commits an offence and shall be liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $1,000 or to both.
+*   (1) If any person wilfully makes, or orders or allows to be made, any false statement in any document to which this section applies, or by erasure, omission, or otherwise wilfully falsifies any such document, he or she commits an offence and shall be liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $1,000 or to both.

     (2) This section applies---